openmobilityfoundation/mobility-data-specification/geography/README.md

 Geographical data will be stored as GeoJSON and read from either `geographies.json` or the `/geographies` endpoint, referenced by UUID.

 A Geography may also have an associated GeographyMetadata.
 To link a Geography to a GeographyMetadata, both objects must have the same UUID.
+Metadata may be read and written through the companion GeographyAuthor service.

 <a name="scoping"></a>